evans-mike/coffee-calc/README.md

 # Coffee Calculator

-A simple, intuitive calculator for coffee brewing ratios with recipe steps functionality.
+A simple, intuitive calculator for coffee brewing ratios with recipe steps functionality and brewing timer.

 ## Features